-California K-12 Schools Recycling Challenge is an annual statewide program to generate enthusiasm for recycling and promote a healthy competition between schools and recycling coordinators.
+The California K-12 Schools Recycling Challenge is an annual statewide program to generate enthusiasm for recycling and promote a healthy competition between schools and recycling coordinators.

-Overall Goals for California K-12 Schools Recycling Challenge
+Overall Goals for California K-12 Schools Recycling Challenge:

-- Have a fair and friendly recycling competition.
+1. Have a fair and friendly recycling competition.

-- Increase recycling participation by students, staff and community members.
+2. Increase recycling participation by students, staff and community members.

-- Heighten awareness of schools’ waste management and recycling programs.
+3. Heighten awareness of schools’ waste management and recycling programs.

-- Have the competition serve as a catalyst for K-12 schools and/or school districts to build and expand waste reduction programs.
+4. Have the competition serve as a catalyst for K-12 schools and/or school districts to build and expand waste reduction programs.

-- Organize this event successfully so it can be repeated and possibly expanded to other schools and states in the future.
+5. Organize this event successfully so it can be repeated and possibly expanded to other schools and states in the future.

-Participants will be able to select one of two levels of participation through the Competition Division and the Benchmark Division to encourage participation for those who may not be ready to submit full documentation of their diversion numbers.
+Participants will be able to select one of two levels of participation through the Single Stream Mixed Recyclables and the Eight Target Materials to encourage participation for those who may not be ready to submit full documentation of their diversion numbers.

-1: Paper (magazines, books, white and mixed paper)
+1. Paper (magazines, books, white and mixed paper)

-3: CRV Beverage Containers (bottles, cans, glass)
+3. CRV Beverage Containers (bottles, cans, glass)

-6: Expanded Polystyrene Foam (Lunch trays and food serviceware)
+5. Expanded Polystyrene Foam (Lunch trays and food serviceware)